 Abarim Publications' online Biblical Greek Dictionary

 The adjective μωρος (moros) means foolish or dimwitted and is the source of our English word "moron".
-Where this word comes from is officially a mystery, but here at Abarim Publications we surmise it has to do with the noun μορον (moron), which means mulberry, a proverbially small and red fruit, whose color has always reminded of primitivity: the dim glowing red just before sunrise (or after sunset).
+Where this word comes from is officially a mystery, but here at Abarim Publications we surmise it has to do with the noun μορον (moron), which means mulberry (see below), a proverbially small and red fruit, whose color has always reminded of primitivity: the dim glowing red just before sunrise (or after sunset).
 The words ruddy and rude and even the name Red Sea still tell of that ancient association.
 Our word's opposite, namely a brightly lit illumination or enlightenment, is the sum of all colors.

 The Roman poet Ovid connected the red color of the mulberry to the deaths under the mulberry tree of Pyramus and Thisbe, the original Romeo and Juliet, whose oft-told story tells of the dynamic intersection between the solar ratio (Juliet, Daisy, Elijah the Tishbite, Samson) and the lunar emotions (Romeo, Gatsby, uncle Laban, Jericho), which in turn resulted in the evolution of life on earth — see for a longer discussion of this our article on the noun φρην (phren), which describes the figurative "midriff" between the emotional bowels and the rational heart, and the verb περιτεμνω (peritemno), to circumcise.